WorkerFramework/worker-message-prioritization/worker-message-prioritization-rerouting/README.md

     **Default**: false
     **Description**: Only applies when `CAF_WMP_ENABLED` is true.
 Determines whether a worker should use the target queue's capacity when making a decision on whether to reroute a message.
 If true, a message will only be rerouted to a staging queue if the target queue does not have capacity for it.
-If false, a message will **always** be rerouted to a staging queue, irregardless of the tarqet queue's capacity.
+If false, a message will **always** be rerouted to a staging queue, irregardless of the target queue's capacity.